 Why Use Personalized Marketing?

 The biggest reason to use personalized marketing is that, quite simply, customers want it.
 69% of customers are willing to pay more for a more personalized experience.
 Furthermore, 68% of customers list that they stopped using a business because they felt that it doesn’t care about them.
 So, one of the best ways to both gain new customers and retain old ones is to offer personalized experiences that show that you care about their needs and wants.

 10 Ways You Can Start Implementing Personalized Marketing

 Personalized marketing doesn’t have to be complicated.
-You can start implementing personalized marketing strategies today by making small changes to your marketing campaigns or investing in new software.
+You can start implementing personalized marketing strategies today by making small changes to your campaigns or investing in new software.
 Below, we list 10 easy and effective ways that you can start implementing personalized marketing in your business.

 1. Send exclusive one-on-one offers

 A great way to both increase sales and build up customer relations is sending exclusive one-on-one offers to return customers.
 These offers should be relevant to the customer’s interests and/or purchase history.
 Not only are customers more likely to use exclusive offers, they will feel more loyalty to your brand since you’ve demonstrated that you care about their personal preferences!
 Of course, you’ll need to make sure you’re sending relevant offers, which leads us to method #2…